brian-team/brian2tools/docs_sphinx/user/mdexporter_user.rst

 Working example
 ---------------

-As a quick start to use the exporter, let us take a simple model with adaptive threshold (increases with each spike) and write the markdown output in a file
+As a quick start to use the package, let us take a simple model with (`adaptive threshold that increases with each spike <https://brian2.readthedocs.io/en/stable/examples/adaptive_threshold.html>`_) and write the markdown output in a file

 .. code:: python